19 Jaw-Dropping Facts About Hummingbirds

 Courtesy Kristi Wenger Stoltzfus/Birds Blooms

 While resting, the average 4-inch hummingbird takes about 150 breaths per minute.
-These adorable animal pictures will make your day.
+These hilarious bird puns will quack you up.

 They are the only birds that can fly backward